Edmonds College Logo

 7. Perform in ways that reflect standard bookkeeping expectations related to a single proprietorship.

-ACCT 116: Quickbooks for Non-Accountants
+ACCT 116: Quickbooks Online (QBO) for Non-Accountants

 Credits: 3.0